RaccoonHandsProductions/CanningSeason/docs/sysconfig.md

    `JAVA_HOME` variable; these options show up during the installation process.

 1. Download and install [Android Studio](https://developer.android.com/studio).
-   This will install the latest Android SDK as a silent part of the process.
+ Run it at least once so it prompts you to accept the Android SDK licenses and then downloads them.

 ## Tablet configuration